 If you’re keen to check out Iceland’s mountainous interior, you’ll need a vehicle that can cope with its F-Roads.
 These tend to open around June and close in September, though the exact date varies according to the conditions.
 Even in good weather, they are challenging to drive on.
 If you’re a relatively inexperienced driver, the potholes and streams that you’ll need to navigate might be out of the question.

 F roads are nowhere near as well-maintained as routes like the Ring Road are, which means that you can’t take all kinds of vehicles up there.
 Indeed, to self-drive, you’ll need a high clearance 4x4.
 However, there are plenty of specialist tour operators that will take you up there – and off-road in super jeeps too – so there’s no reason you couldn’t rent a more modest hire car and take an excursion or two when you’re ready.

 Size has a direct correlation to comfort when it comes to making sure you have the best car rental in Iceland.
 Even if you book with the best car rental company in Iceland, if you drove away in a tiny compact car with four friends and a whole lot of luggage, you’d soon be feeling grumpy at the lack of space and probably the lack of acceleration.

 If you’re a solo adventurer, on the other hand, who likes to travel light and is planning to amble around the attractions of the Ring Road, that city economy car would most likely still be just fine even if you coax it out of Reykjavik.
 Before you settle on a car and get that reservation pinned down, take a look at the specifications and work out how much space you’re realistically going to need for everyone and their bags.

 Choosing the right car rental company

-Get in touch and let us help you work out what vehicle best suits your needs and before you know it you’ll be picking up the keys and getting on the road.
+Get in touch and let us help you work out what vehicle best suits your needs.
+You’ll be picking up the keys and hitting the road before you know it!